GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-30 20:07:23 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-30 20:16:44 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 24.88 °C
-Condition: scattered clouds
+Condition: mist